danfuzz/samizdat/doc/library-guide/Type.md

 #### `typeFromName(name) <> type`

-Returns a `Type` instance which represents a transparent derived type with the given `name`. `name` can be an arbitrary value but is most typically a string.
+Returns a `Type` instance which represents a derived data type with the given `name`. `name` can be an arbitrary value but is most typically a string.